What does a dynamic, open, and sophisticated Judaism look like?

 It honors tradition and embraces new generations of seekers, skeptics, and scholars.

-Rabbi Beth Lieberman is a principled community leader and the founder of Textish, an organization dedicated to bringing innovative literary works of Jewish scholarship, culture, and practice to a wide audience.
+Rabbi Beth Lieberman is a skilled community leader and the founder of Textish, an organization dedicated to bringing innovative literary works of Jewish scholarship, culture, and practice to a wide audience.
 Ensuring the dynamic growth of our tradition is a passion for Rabbi Lieberman, who has been involved with more than 500 published books, many acclaimed for their scholarly integrity, narrative brilliance, and social impact.
 A member of the Central Conference of American Rabbis (CCAR) and the Board of Rabbis of Southern California, she has served as a rabbi in both Reform and Conservative congregations in the Los Angeles area.
-Rabbi Lieberman is current director of the Writing Center for the Hebrew Union College-Jewish Institute of Religion, Jack H. Skirball Campus, and recently served as literary editor and a revising translator of the JPS TANAKH: Gender-Sensitive Edition (RJPS), forthcoming in a digital edition from Sefaria.org and in print from The Jewish Publication Society.
+Rabbi Lieberman is current director of the Writing Center for the Hebrew Union College-Jewish Institute of Religion, Jack H. Skirball Campus, and recently served as literary editor and a revising translator of the JPS TANAKH: Gender-Sensitive Edition (RJPS), available in digital format from Sefaria.org and in print from The Jewish Publication Society.